bhavikakhare/link-to-jobs/README.md

-The course instructor made the original repository private; this is a copy of the repository to display my work.
+This is a copy of the private original repository, made to display my work.

 # Project App Skeleton